CrashCringle12/RIGHTS/README.md

 * **Stepmania 5 Specific** As long as you don't do things that break the machine (see the rules above), you can use the following.

-     * **Allowed Notetypes**: Tap, Mine, Fake, Lift*
+    * * **Allowed Notetypes**: Tap, Mine, Fake, Lift*
-     * **Allowed Segments**: Stops, Delays, Warps, Scroll Factor
+    * * **Allowed Segments**: Stops, Delays, Warps, Scroll Factor
  * *While lifts are allowed, they are a noteskin dependent thing.
 Currently the noteskins we use fallback on the default noteskin which can make lifts look pretty wonky.
  * *While attacks were allowed in the past, we've found some game breaking nuances with them and thus will be accepted on a case by case basis.

-  * If you have any questions, don't hesitate to ask either myself or dbk2.
+  * If you have any questions, don't hesitate to ask.
 Additionally if you come across any bugs, please let us know!

 If one of your simfiles is rejected, you will be allowed to resubmit a corrected version of the rejected file or an entirely new file.
 You may choose to resubmit after a rejection as many times as you like, up until submissions are closed.
 However, once a simfile is accepted, it may not be revised or replaced.
 This means you should sync your files BEFORE giving them to me.